 - To provide an innovatively and flexibly designed interdisciplinary curriculum for promising students to become future global leaders; - To develop a vibrant and supportive community of Honours Academy Students with academic excellence, empathy for communities, an international perspective, leadership and civic engagement; - To provide a creative and encompassing education dedicated to life-long learning and positive social impact; and - To encourage undergraduate research, interdisciplinary studies, and creative education.

+Acting Head:

-Head: Professor FU Ho Ying, Jeanne 符可瑩教授
+Dr. CHUNG Ho Ying, Holly 鍾可盈博士

-Associate Heads:
+Associate Head: